pyglet/pyglet/doc/programming_guide/examplegame.rst

 essentially the image data is loaded from disk (and decoded), and then uploaded to the GPU memory where it exists as a texture.

+.. note:: You must create a Window before loading any GPU related resources.

 Centering the textures
 ^^^^^^^^^^^^^^^^^^^^

-Pyglet will draw and position all textures from their lower left corner by default.
+pyglet will draw and position all textures from their lower left corner by default.
 We don’t want this behavior for our textures, which need to rotate around their centers.
 All we have to do to achieve this is to set their anchor points.
 Lets create a function to simplify this::